Friedrich Haselmayr: Nazi Party and SA involvement

 On 1 April 1928, Haselmayr joined the Nazi Party (membership number 85,034) at the Munich Ortsgruppe (local group).
 As an early Party member, he later would be awarded the Golden Party Badge.
-After leaving military service, he studied history and law at the Ludwig Maximilian University of Munich for the next two years.
+After leaving military service, he studied history and law at the Ludwig-Maximilians-Universität München for the next two years.
 He became a member of the National Socialist Students' League and served as a Nazi Party member of the General Student Committee.
 He also founded a Nazi student newspaper, the Akademischer Beobachter (Academic Observer).
 From 1929 to 1933, he was active as a freelance writer and was an employee on the staff of the largest Nazi newspaper, the Völkischer Beobachter, writing on military matters.
 In April 1929, he used this forum to praise General Erich Ludendorff, a prominent Nazi supporter, on the occasion of his sixty-fourth birthday.
 He praised Ludendorff's strategic genius and alleged that much of the credit that was due to him went instead to Generalfeldmarschall Paul von Hindenburg, then the President of Germany.
 During these years, Haselmayr also was the leader of the Working Group for German Rearmament.
 In 1932, he traveled to Switzerland as a Nazi observer to the Disarmament Conference in Geneva and the Reparations Conference in Lausanne.

 Haselmayr was named the representative for military policy questions in the Nazi Party Reichsleitung (national leadership) in 1930.
 From 8 September 1932 to 31 March 1934, he was the general manager of the NSDAP Office of Military Policy under Franz Ritter von Epp, advancing to the leadership of Department I (Political Department) from 1 April 1934 through October 1935, shortly before the Office was dissolved.
 He was concurrently Epp's deputy leader in the Military Policy Office of the Supreme SA Leadership (OSAF) from September 1932 to October 1935.